kostyak76/nodejs-sample-task/README.md

 User sends their credentials, book content can be secure and so on.
 That is why we have implemented new feature - https server.

-Please look at this (heriku article)[https://devcenter.heroku.com/articles/ssl-endpoint] how to aquire ssl sertificate.
+Please look at this [heroku article](https://devcenter.heroku.com/articles/ssl-endpoint) how to aquire ssl sertificate.
 With our app we were going through detailed instructions of this article.

 Related code parts: